 - If you have lost your copy, you are still entitled to see your contract.
 Your employer should hold one in your employee file.

 - If the contract refers to any other procedures (such as disciplinary procedures) or terms and conditions of employment, this forms part of your contract.
 You are entitled to see these documents too.

-The main difference you will usually find between fixed day and shift work (such as in restaurants) is that if you have fixed days, your contract will usually specify exactly what days and times you are expected to work.
+The main difference between fixed day and shift work is that if you have fixed days, your contract will specify what days and times you are to work.
 It may also tell you how long you are allowed to take for your lunch break.

 If you work shifts where your employer puts up a rota to tell you when you are working, your hours or days of work are usually not specified in your contract.

 There are a number of ways in which your employer or manager might ask you to make changes to your working hours.
 Each situation has different laws and rights which you need to be aware of when discussing with your workplace.
 We’ve created some mini case studies based on common reader’s questions.